vitalab/vitalab.github.io/article/_posts/2019-07-11-overconfident.md

 # Methods

-The authors propose a method to enforce a uniform confidence far away from the training data.
-They do this is a so-called *Adversarial confidence enhanced training* (ACET)
+The authors propose a method to enforce a uniform confidence for any point far away from the training data.
+They do this with a so-called *Adversarial confidence enhanced training* (ACET)

 ![](/article/images/overconfidence/sc03.jpg)

-where the first term is the usual cross-entropy and the second term is a penalty term based on random images drawn from a noise distribution.
+where the first term is the usual cross-entropy and the second term is a penalty term based on random images adversarial images $$Z$$ drawn from a noise distribution.
 Illustration of these images for the training of CIFAR10 is as follows:

 ![](/article/images/overconfidence/sc04.jpg)